-- (a) Reduced by the number of pupils provided grants in a modernization SFP project or a CSFP Rehabilitation project at the specific site. - (b) Reduced by the number of pupils housed, based on the loading standards pursuant to Education Code Section 17071.25(a)(2), in a modernization LPP project funded under the LPP pursuant to Sections 1859.14 and 1859.15. - (c) Increased by changes in projected enrollment in subsequent enrollment reporting years. - (d) Increased for additional facilities not previously modernized with State funds, that become 25 years old, if permanent, or 20 years old, if portable or as a result of audit findings made pursuant to Sections 1859.90, 1859.90.3 and 1859.105.

-- (e) Adjusted as a result of errors or omissions by the district or by the OPSC. - (f) Adjusted as a result of amendments to these Subgroup 5.5 Regulations that affect the eligibility. - (g) For classroom loading standards adopted by the Board for non-severely disabled individuals with exceptional needs and severely disabled individuals with exceptional needs. - (h) As directed by the Board due to a finding of a Material Inaccuracy pursuant to Regulation Section 1859.104.1. - (i) Increased for facilities previously modernized with State funds, which qualify for an additional modernization apportionment pursuant to Section 1859.78.8. - (j) Decreased for facilities that were deemed eligible for modernization pursuant to Sections 1859.60 and 1859.61(d) and subsequently replaced, or will be replaced under a signed contract for construction or acquisition of facilities, in a project funded by the district without participation from the State. - (k) Adjusted as a result of replaced eligible portables funded with the Overcrowding Relief Grant, pursuant to Education Code Section 17079, et seq. - (I) Adjusted upon Board receipt of the local school board resolution acknowledging that the buildings have been removed from K-12 use, as follows: - (1) School Buildings and/or classrooms that receive replacement funding via the New Construction Grant or the Facility Hardship Square Footage Grant pursuant to Section 1859.82.1 or Section 1859.82.2 - (2) School Buildings and/or classrooms that were originally included in the district's baseline eligibility and were later demolished or removed from classroom use due to health and/or safety concerns that meet the requirements of Regulation Section 1859.82.1 or 1859.82.2 as verified by OPSC, except the district did not have the current enrollment to support the replacement and funding of those School Buildings and/or classrooms.
+- (a) Reduced by the number of pupils provided grants in a modernization SFP project or a CSFP Rehabilitation project at the specific site. - (b) Reduced by the number of pupils housed, based on the loading standards pursuant to Education Code Section 17071.25(a)(2), in a modernization LPP project funded under the LPP pursuant to Sections 1859.14 and 1859.15. - (c) Increased by changes in projected enrollment in subsequent enrollment reporting years. - (d) Increased for additional facilities not previously modernized with State funds, that become 25 years old, if permanent, or 20 years old, if portable or as a result of audit findings made pursuant to Sections 1859.90, 1859.90.3 and 1859.105. (a) Adjusted as a result of arrange and an emission by the district as hy the ODEC. - (e) Adjusted as a result of errors or omissions by the district or by the OPSC.(f) Adjusted as a result of amendments to these Subgroup 5.5 Regulations that affect the eligibility. - (g) For classroom loading standards adopted by the Board for non-severely disabled individuals with exceptional needs and severely disabled individuals with exceptional needs. - (h) As directed by the Board due to a finding of a Material Inaccuracy pursuant to Regulation Section 1859.104.1. - (i) Increased for facilities previously modernized with State funds, which qualify for an additional modernization apportionment pursuant to Section 1859.78.8 or Education Code Section 17073.15(b). - (j) Decreased for facilities that were deemed eligible for modernization pursuant to Sections 1859.60 and 1859.61(d) and subsequently replaced, or will be replaced under a signed contract for construction or acquisition of facilities, in a project funded by the district without participation from the State. - (k) Adjusted as a result of replaced eligible portables funded with the Overcrowding Relief Grant, pursuant to Education Code Section 17079, et seq. - Increased for additional facilities located on a military installation pursuant to Education Code Section 17073.15(b) not previously modernized with State funds, that become 10 years old, if permanent or portable.
+Portable buildings modernized pursuant to this subsection shall be replaced with a permanent structure. - (m) Adjusted upon Board receipt of the local school board resolution acknowledging that the buildings have been removed from K-12 use, as follows: - (1) School Buildings and/or classrooms that receive replacement funding via the New Construction Grant or the Facility Hardship Square Footage Grant pursuant to Section 1859.82.1 or Section 1859.82.2. - (2) School Buildings and/or classrooms that were originally included in the district's baseline eligibility and were later demolished or removed from classroom use due to health and/or safety concerns that meet the requirements of Regulation Section 1859.82.1 or 1859.82.2 as verified by OPSC, except the district did not have the current enrollment to support the replacement and funding of those School Buildings and/or classrooms.
 Buildings and/or classrooms removed from K-12 classroom use that remain on the school site will be identified on a list published on OPSC's website.

-For (I)(1) the building age shall be reset to the date of the Apportionment for the corresponding project.
-For (I)(2) the building shall be removed from the classroom inventory used to establish modernization eligibility at the site.
+For (m)(1) the building age shall be reset to the date of the Apportionment for the corresponding project.
+For (m)(2) the building shall be removed from the classroom inventory used to establish modernization eligibility at the site.